malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 A single object may have different representations - eg: stop sign in red or yellow.

+_todo: in the context of a complex system such as cognitive processing, semiotics is a tool that can be applied at whichever level is appropriate for our needs.
+For example ..............._

 ## Examples of Semiotics
 Example: stop sign - object is all the aspects of the local road rules and the reasons why they exist to avoid accidents and ensure a smooth flow of traffic.
 Representation is a stop sign, simple, designed to be easy to identify from a difference.
 Interpretation is a recollection of all of those related road rules providing the rationale for why an action is required, plus observation about the current context, and a realisation of the need to put foot to brake at just the right rate at just the right timing so that the car comes to a stop at the line.